How to Start a Publishing Business in Indonesia: A 2025 Guide

 - Relevant authorities in a publishing company in Indonesia

-Procedure on How to Register a Publishing Company in Indonesia
+How to Register a Publishing Company in Indonesia?

 The following steps sum up the procedure for business owners to register their own publishing company in Indonesia: